New Year resolutions set at the end of 2016

 My mental health faced the most challenges in this month.
 I celebrated HT’s birthday with him and he was off for his 6 weeks sailing a few days later.
 It meant that in the many days when I felt beaten and worn out in this month, comfort was not at arm’s length.
 My mood was greatly affected evident in the many arguments with my family members and my morale was at an all-time low, because I saw no purpose for so many things I was doing.

 I constantly faced challenges in getting COC opportunities, and the fact that no senior officers on my ship (lol) wanted to help me crushed me again and again.
 I remember HT calling me in the midst of his sailing after a few uncontactable days telling me that he had already gotten his COC on his new platform, but he withheld this information from me for a while because he did not want me to be sad upon knowledge of it (“I am not sure if I should tell you this”).
 I walked to the quarterdeck after ending the call and bawled my eyes out uncontrollably.
 This was of such significance for me that it was starting to affect the people around me, and I had no idea what to do because so many circumstances were beyond my control.
+I was even jealous of HT, an officer way more senior than me, because his fellow officers cared enough to even pick out his mistakes and teach him how to improve.
 I hated starting a new day because it meant I was running out of time.
 I hated losing out to unfairness when other luckier officers had their seniors fighting for them because they prioritised their growth on ship.
 I hated feeling like I had to beg people.
 Perhaps what was most difficult was the fact that I was supposed to be a happy and cheerful person, and I tried to keep this persona even in my interactions with people.
 Maybe I was, for most parts of the day, when I might be laughing in stupid conversations.
-But I would walk alone to the female changing room at night on duty days and cry for such a long time, to the point that other YOs would start messaging and calling me to ask me whether anything happened to me after realising that I disappeared for quite a while.
+But I would walk alone to the female changing room at night on duty days and cry for such a long time because that was the only thing I honestly could do to make myself feel better, to the point that other YOs would start messaging and calling me to ask me whether anything happened to me after realising that I disappeared for quite a while.
 No lah siao, don’t curse me hor!
 Nothing happened.
 I was just slacking in the changing room.
 I will do the rounds with you later, I would say.
 I would then quickly return back to ship after making sure that my eyes no longer appeared swollen.

 My hair went back to brown to signify being a full-time civilian!
 I met up with a lot more people in this month and started chasing dragonflies in Bishan-Ang Mo Kio Park, thankfully with HT who spent a lot more time with me after returning from sailing.
 I swam a lot this month at Temasek Club, because I realised the blessing of a 50m empty pool on weekdays.
 I also panicked and started preparing for Master’s applications (and am still panicking now), in the midst of my dragonfly data collection.
 I also drank LiHo too excessively in this month, as evident in my photo albums.
 I attended Szemin’s 21st birthday party too, much to my delight because I pushed returning back to London one week later.